mincong-h/nanosearch.io/chatgpt/getting-started.md

 ---

 {% comment %}
-The target users are end-users who already signed up for the service and want to use the service on their computers.
+The target readers are end-users who already signed up for the service and want to use the service on their computers.
 {% endcomment %}

 ## Introduction